aaronstanek/PythonPasswordUtility/README.md

 Hitting a bunch of random keys after the password length is encouraged!

-The entire command will be used to generate a random seed.
+The entire command will be used to generate a key for the hash function.
 The more gibberish there is, the harder it will be for an adversary to retroactively gain information about the internal state of the password generator.